-- It is concerning when cell towers are located near schools and food sources. - There is a direct link to 5G and health concerns. - Radiation impacts smaller wildlife species. - There needs to be consistent, skilled professional facilitation to encourage public input on the location of cell towers. - Technology is changing so there is a need to review policies regularly to ensure they are up-to-date. - 5G is a weaker signal and cannot penetrate walls or skin. - There does not seem to be evidence that 5G is harmful to people. - The evidence presented was not strong.
+- It is concerning when cell towers are located near schools and food sources. - There is a direct link to 5G and health concerns. - Radiation impacts smaller wildlife species. - There is a need for public input on the location of cell towers. - Technology is changing so there is a need to review policies regularly to ensure they are up-to-date. - 5G is a weaker signal and cannot penetrate walls or skin.